 Similar to your car or home, a business is considered an asset and its value can, therefore, be split between the divorcing couple.

-Related Article: The 8 Types of Insurance Your Business Actually Needs
+Related Article: Types of Insurance Your Business Actually Needs

 Advice for Entrepreneurs With Their Own Business Who Are Getting Married

 For business people who are either currently married or in a serious relationship and are considering tying the knot, the possibility that it might not work out, however remote it may seem, and however upsetting the thought might be is one that should be taken into account.
 It allows entrepreneurs, particularly those who have started small businesses, to make precautions that will protect the majority of your company in the tragic event of a divorce.

 Businesses started before you were married will normally be considered individual property rather than shared property.
 If your business remains the same value between the marriage and separation you may be fortunate enough to not have it dragged into a divorce settlement.